-Q13 a) and b) Two extracts for reference to context (based on prose or play).
+Q12. and Q13.
+Two extracts for reference to context (based on prose or play).
 These extracts would require effort on the part of the students to supply the responses.

 Up to one mark in each extract will be for vocabulary.
 At least one question will be used for testing local and global comprehension and one question will be on interpretation.
-(20-30 words)